Swarthon/LeDernierMorkid/README.md

 In order to contact me, you can send me an email at swarthon.gokan@gmail.com.

+## Contributing

+If you find a bug or if you want to develop a new feature, you can open a pull request.
+I will help you in your task.

+If you do not have time to do it, you can also add a memo [here](https://framemo.org/LeDernierMorkid), and I will make sure to solve it.

+I do not have a strict coding rule but you can find a .clang-format file with all the rules I try to follow.

 ## License

 This program and the [logo](#logo) are released under the GPL v3 license.
 See LICENSE file.